-Not all GP clinics in Melbourne stock travel vaccinations, however Yarra Medical stocks a full range of travel vaccines including Typhoid vaccine.
+Not all GP clinics in Melbourne stock travel vaccinations.
+However, Yarra Medical stocks a full range of travel vaccines, including the typhoid vaccine.

 There are three types of typhoid vaccination available in Australia, plus an additional one that includes the hepatitis A vaccine.
 It is important to note that typhoid vaccines are not 100 per cent effective; around 20 to 50 per cent of those exposed to typhoid fever will contract it.
 If travelling to a high risk area, such as developing countries with poor sanitation, you need to book an appointment with us to receive the vaccine at least 2 weeks prior to departure.
 Also, the vaccines do not last indefinitely, so even if you have received the vaccination in the past, you may need it again.
 Come in and speak with us to find out more.

 Typhoid vaccine side effects

 The side effects of the typhoid vaccines generally include headache, mild fever or swelling at the injection site.
 These symptoms are usually mild and do not require any specific treatment.